 Using a cell phone while driving can increase the chance of being involved in a crash.
-But research shows other distractions such as eating, drinking, something outside the vehicle, passengers, personal grooming, reading, and electronic devices can be just as distracting as talking on a cell phone.
-These distractions negatively impact eye scan, mental activity and reaction time and can result in injuries and/or fatalities.
+Other distractions such as eating, drinking, something outside the vehicle, passengers, personal grooming, reading, and electronic devices can also be distracting and contribute to crashes.
+These distractions, along with the use of cell phones, negatively impact eye scan, mental activity and reaction time and can result in injuries and/or fatalities.